57th Rescue Squadron

-The 57th Rescue Squadron (57 RQS) is part of the 31st Operations Group, 31st Fighter Wing at Aviano Air Base, Italy.
+The 57th Rescue Squadron is part of the 31st Operations Group, 31st Fighter Wing at Aviano Air Base, Italy.
 As part of the 31st Operations Group it conducts pararescue operations in support of higher command directives, at times utilizing HH-60G Pave Hawk and Lockheed HC-130 Hercules aircraft flown by other rescue squadrons such as the 56th Rescue Squadron, also based at Aviano.
 The 57th Rescue Squadron is a combat-ready squadron of pararescue personnel capable of performing combat rescue and personnel retrieval missions in theaters of operations worldwide.
 The squadron does not operate any aircraft.

 Mission

 The 57th Rescue Squadron is a combat-ready search and rescue squadron composed of USAF Pararescue and Survival, Evasion, Resistance and Escape personnel, capable of executing all-weather search and rescue missions day or night in hostile environments in support of USAFE, USEUCOM, and NATO operations.
 It employs advanced search and rescue equipment.
 The squadron is capable of deploying to any theater of operations in the world.